Murder of Susanne Lindholm: Serial killer theory

-Lindholm's murder was long investigated as an isolated homicide, until similarities were noticed between her death and those of 41-year-old Seija Tuulikki Kekkonen in Kontula (December 6, 1980) and 42-year-old Helka Onerva Ketola in East Pasila (January 30, 1981).
-Like Lindholm, Kekkonen and Ketola had gone to the basement of the apartment building with the killer, where he would rape or attempted to rape the victim and subsequently kill them.
+Lindholm's murder was long investigated as an isolated homicide, until similarities were noticed between her death and those of 41-year-old Seija Tuulikki Kekkonen in Kontula (6 December 1980) and 42-year-old Helka Onerva Ketola in East Pasila (30 January 1981).
+Like Lindholm, Kekkonen and Ketola had gone to the basement of the apartment building with the killer, where he would rape or attempt to rape the victim and subsequently kill them.
 In all three cases, the victim had encountered the perpetrator while returning from a nightclub to their home at night.
 According to Martti Latikka, who was the investigator-in-charge in 1995, the identity of a suspected serial killer was known to police, but there was insufficient evidence to arrest him.
 However, there are also divergent opinions as to whether all killings were committed by a single person.
 Opponents of the serial killer theory argue that there are too many differences in how each victim was killed.
 Both Lindholm and Ketola were strangled and raped.
 While details of Kekkonen's death weren't released to the public, it is said that she died in a similar way to Ketola.

-In 1982, authorities investigated the sexually-motivated crimes of a bus driver living in Espoo named Jalo Eetu Seppänen (b.
+In 1982, authorities investigated the sexually motivated crimes of a bus driver living in Espoo named Jalo Eetu Seppänen (b.
 1944).
-On July 6, 1981, Seppänen raped and killed 18-year-old Helena Mäntylä in Haaga, five months after the killing of the last cellar victim.
+On 6 July 1981, Seppänen raped and killed 18-year-old Helena Mäntylä in Haaga, five months after the killing of the last cellar victim.
 In this case too, the homicide was by strangulation, and as with the cellar murders, the perpetrator and the victim had encountered each other on their way home.
 In addition, identical items were taken from both Mäntylä and the cellar victims.
 Keeping "trophies" from victims is a typical trait of serial killers, who treat it as memorabilia.
-Seppänen stated that his actions were motivated by his desire to take revenge on women whom had ditched him.
+Seppänen stated that his actions were motivated by his desire to take revenge on women who had ditched him.
 His marriage had come to an end shortly before Susanne Lindholm's murder.
 Seppänen was long suspected of killing Lindholm, but was never convicted, and all three of the cellar murders remain unsolved.

-The possibility of a serial killer was discussed as far as back as 1979, when authorities tried to make connections between Lindholm's murder and that of 28-year-old Helena Korlin in 1979.
-Korlin, a travel agent who was described by the press as a girl friend of Susanne, disappeared from Etu-Töölö, Helsinki in late March 1979.
+The possibility of a serial killer was discussed as far back as 1979, when authorities tried to make connections between Lindholm's murder and that of 28-year-old Helena Korlin in 1979.
+Korlin, a travel agent who was described by the press as a girlfriend of Susanne, disappeared from Etu-Töölö, Helsinki in late March 1979.
 Her disappearance was the result of a homicide, committed by sex offender Carl-Erik Björkqvist (b.
 1944), known as "Ceeli" and "Punavuoren Pukki".
 After having his advances for sex denied, Björkqvist strangled and thereafter dismembered Korlin.
 However, any suspicions about his involvement in Lindholm's death were eventually abandoned.